Manual of Constraints

-My first book, the novel The Crimson Bears, grew out a bedtime story I was telling my son.
+My first book, the novel The Crimson Bears, grew out a bedtime story I was telling my son Paul.
 It is rooted in my love of foreign cities and of animal stories, to both of which I was introduced very young by my father.
-He took me to Paris for three years when I was two, in 1949, and his farm in Rhode Island offered me a pool full of frogs and a library full of illustrated books.
+He took me to Europe for three years when I was two, in 1949, and his farm in Rhode Island offered me a pool full of frogs and a library full of illustrated books.
 When at nine, after his death, I was sent to boarding school in Switzerland, fear and loss sharpened my thinking about adaptation to difference, a theme that pervades two recent texts, my novel Zuntig, the most recent of my books to appear in print, and 2 Chameleons.
 This text is a memoir of a year (1997-8) spent in Chefchaouen and Essaouira, Morocco, with my wife, the writer Wendy Walker and juxtaposes the trajectory of our experience in a foreign world with the lives (and deaths) of two chameleons given into our care — the realest animal story I have ever written.

 Books supported me through the tedium of boarding school and vacations at home, where I went directly from playing with cars and trucks to writing extended stories that grew out of a fantasy landscapes sculpted in a sandpile.
 Reading and writing became the center of my life at Harvard College, where I studied English and wrote for THE HARVARD LAMPOON.
 At Princeton, where I took a doctorate in English, I discovered medieval English and French literature and turned to these texts to renew them.
 Fascinated by allegory, I tried to catch the equivocal sexiness of Old French fabliaux and beast-fables in my collection of tales, Terror of Earth.